jca-test/github-permissions-automation/README.md

 # GitHub Permissions Automation
 This project is intended to help automate repository level permissions for new repositories using a [AWS Lambda function](https://aws.amazon.com/lambda/).
 This project listens to organization-level hooks and does the following:
-1. Checks if the [organization's default branch](https://docs.github.com/en/organizations/managing-organization-settings/managing-the-default-branch-name-for-repositories-in-your-organization) exists in the repo
+1. Checks if the repo's default branch exists in the repo.
+The default branch [can be set at the organization level](https://docs.github.com/en/organizations/managing-organization-settings/managing-the-default-branch-name-for-repositories-in-your-organization) for new repos.
     - if not, creates that branch with a README.md and a CODEOWNER's file
 1. Adds [branch protection settings](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches) to that default branch
 1. (optional) Adds [teams](https://docs.github.com/en/organizations/organizing-members-into-teams/about-teams) of your choosing to the repo with [permissions](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/repository-roles-for-an-organization) you specify.